nxu/nbrainfuck/README.md

 What's this?
 ----------

 nbrainfuck is a collection of free and open source softwares.
 They are created to make coding in brainfuck language easier.
-They are written in C# and the .NET Framework 4 (or sometimes 4.5) has to be installed on the host computer.
+They are written in C# and the .NET Framework 4 has to be installed on the host computer.

 http://www.nxu.hu